 Difference in Hull Thickness

-Cruise ships can and do cross the Atlantic and other areas, but they aren’t designed to be repeatedly doing this journey after journey.
+Cruise ships can and do cross the Atlantic and other open oceans, but they aren’t designed to be repeatedly doing this journey after journey.

 To learn more about the differences between ocean liners and cruise ships, check out this post: